Horopter

-The horopter was originally defined in geometric terms as the locus of points in space that make the same angle at each eye with the fixation point, although more recently in studies of binocular vision it is taken to be the locus of points in space that have the same disparity as fixation.
+In vision science, the horopter was originally defined in geometric terms as the locus of points in space that make the same angle at each eye with the fixation point, although more recently in studies of binocular vision it is taken to be the locus of points in space that have the same disparity as fixation.
 This can be defined theoretically as the points in space that project on corresponding points in the two retinas, that is, on anatomically identical points.
 The horopter can be measured empirically in which it is defined using some criterion.

 The concept of horopter can then be extended as a geometrical locus of points in space where a specific condition is met: